 Executive DirectorMary Hogan was introduced to VIMO as a volunteer, while attending the Medical Assisting Program at Peninsula College in 2009.
 She was amazed at what was being accomplished in that little yellow house on Georgiana Street.
 After earning an Associate's Degree in 2011, Mary enrolled in a clinical program at Olympic College in Bremerton, interning with Planned Parenthood.
 At the conclusion of her internship, she returned to VIMO in 2012 as the Clinic Manager and started a new career path, moving up to Executive Director in 2015.
 Mary brings a long work history with 30 years in customer service, project management, accounting and finance, administering multi-million dollar contracts with the State of California and the California Highway Patrol.
-Mary moved to Port Angeles in 2000 to semi-retire, working for a local logging company and caring for her father until his passing.
-Furthering her education has always been important to Mary and she is currently a full time student at Colorado State University, finishing up her bachelor's degree in Health Administration and Management with a graduation date set for May 2017.
+She moved to Port Angeles in 2000 to semi-retire, working for a local logging company and caring for her father until his passing.
+Furthering her education has always been important to Mary and in 2017 she graduated with honors from Colorado State University Global Campus, earning a bachelor's degree in Health Administration and Management.

 Medical DirectorGerald B. Stephanz Jr., MD, FACP has been dedicated to helping patients with kidney disease for over 25 years.
 He "retired" to the Olympic Peninsula in 2015, after the clinical practice of Internal Medicine and Nephrology in Utah for 20 years; the last 10 years of his practice had been at Central Utah/Revere Clinic, in Provo, Utah.
 Dr. Stephanz earned his medical degree from the University of Kansas in 1983; completed his Internal Medicine Residency and Chief Residency at the University of Kansas School of Medicine-Wichita.
 He completed his Nephrology Fellowship at the University of Florida College of Medicine in 1990.
 He remains board certified in both Internal Medicine and Nephrology.
 Dr. Stephanz served the nephrology community by serving on the Intermountain ESRD Network 15 Medical Review Board for over 15 years.
 He is a former board member of the Renal Physicians Association.
 He served as the nephrology consultant for HealthInsight (the Utah Quality Improvement Organization) for a CMS QIO CKD project ending in 2011 and served on a committee for the Utah Department of Health revising Utah Diabetic guidelines for 2012.
 He was medical director of multiple dialysis units, serving a diverse geographic and patient population.
 Dr. Stephanz served on the medical review board for the National Kidney Foundation of Utah and Idaho.
 He became VIMO medical director in 2016 was appointed to the Clallam County Board of Health in 2017.
 Dr. Stephanz and his wife (Dr. Nancy Ahlstrom, hospitalist at Olympic Medical Center) enjoy exploring the Olympic Peninsula; he is an avid golfer.